tomcam/least-github-pages/docs/markdown-links-to-other-sites.md

-## Creating Markdown links to other sites
+## Create Markdown links to other sites

 Markdown such as `[contact someone](./contact.md)` gets turned into an HTML link.
 The part of the link in square brackets, `contact someone` in this case, becomes the anchor text (the